slott56/py-web-tool/src/pyweb.rst

 ..  container:: small

-    ∎ *The HasText Type Hint -- used instead of another abstract class (14)*
+    ∎ *The HasText Type Hint -- used instead of another abstract class (14)*.
+    Used by     → `Command class hierarchy -- used to describe individual commands in a chunk (10)`_.